The-SamminAter/lol-limewire/README.md

 I guess it's me seeing how far I can go with bash, as that is currently my main (and favourite) language.
 I find it interesting how it is possible to reach/do the same things in different languages, to an extent at least.

+Now, bash is command-line language/interface, so it's not comparable to C or Swift for practical every-day use, right?
+But, as R0wDrunner put perfectly, "your solutions are sometimes weird as fuck", and indeed, this is one of those (weird solutions).

 ---